-La Noche de los Rábanos, or Night of the Radishes, is an annual tradition that began over a century ago in Oaxaca, Mexico.
-Merchants carved festive radishes and sold them in the zócolo (town square) during the Christmas season.
+La Noche de los Rábanos, or Night of the Radishes, is an annual tradition in Oaxaca, Mexico.
+It began over a century ago when merchants carved festive radishes and sold them in the zócolo (town square) during the Christmas season.

 Photo: By AlejandroLinaresGarcia (Own work) [CC BY-SA 4.0], via Wikimedia Commons